How to Verify File Signatures with Rekor or curl

 curl -X GET "https://rekor.sigstore.dev/api/v1/log/entries/${UUID?}"

-In both cases, if you would like to extract the signature and public key to verify your binary matches what is in the Rekor log, you will need to parse the output.
+If you would like to extract the signature and public key to verify your binary matches what is in the Rekor log, you will need to parse the output.
 You will need to use tools like base64 to decode the data, jq to extract the relevant fields, and openssl to verify the signature.

 The following commands will fetch the Rekor entry for a release using rekor-cli, parse and extract the signature and public certificate using jq, and decode it using base64: